kubesphere/kubesphere/docs/en/guides/How-to-run-KubeSphere-core.md

 ## Prepare: Build KubeSphere Core component

 In the document [How-to-build](How-to-build.md) We learned how to build KubeSphere locally.

-Make sure you and the previous documentation can build KubeSphere Core modules.
+Make sure you could build KubeSphere Core modules accordingly.

-## 1. Set up a k8s cluster with KubeSphere installed
+## 1. Set up a Kubernetes cluster with KubeSphere installed

 KubeSphere relies on some external modules during development, and these modules are already included in the installed KubeSphere.